Princess Diana Caught Charles Talking Dirty To Camilla, Wanted To Stop Him Becoming King

 The tape included a highly personal exchange in which Prince Charles told his now-wife that he wanted to be her Tampax, a brand of tampons.

-The conversation went like this (via PopSugar):
+The conversation went as follows (via PopSugar).

 “Oh god.
 I’ll just live inside your trousers or something.
 It would be much easier!”